4.6374° N, 75.5703° W

 GOOD TO KNOW: you should also take the time to check out the uber-famous Jesus Martin coffee shop in Salento.
 The owner - Jesus Martin - is said to be the man who saved Colombian coffee (read the story here).
 Plus, even though it is touristy it is still darn good coffee.

-\\ It is Popular with Tourists - International and Local Alike
+\\ It is Popular with Tourists - International and Colombian Alike

 We definitely expected to see quite a few international tourists in the Coffee Region, especially since we learned that Cocora Valley is the second most visited spot in the country after Cartagena’s old city.
 But what we didn’t expect was how many Colombian tourists we also saw exploring the area.